mwvgroup/Broker-Web/docs/source/configuration/deployment.rst

 Deployment
 ==========

-These instructions will allow you to deploy a local version of the PGB website which runs against the websites full deployment SQL backend in GCP.
+These instructions will allow you to deploy a version of the PGB website.

+.. important:: Unless manually configured otherwise, deployments run against the project's official SQL backend in GCP.
+This includes locally running server instances.
+Use admin capabilities with care.

 Environmental Variables
 -----------------------